Sokulluzade Hasan Pasha

+Sokulluzade Hasan Pasha entering Istanbul with the hostage Safavid Prince Haydar Mirza in 1590.
+Divan of Mahmud Abd al-Baki (1590–95).

+The meeting of Vizier Hasan Paşa and Mehmed III.
+Cāmiʿü’s-siyer of Muhammed Tahir, Topkapı Palace Museum Library, Istanbul, in H. 1369, fol.
+13a.

-Sokulluzade Hasan Pasha (died 1602) was an Ottoman officer.
+Sokulluzade Hasan Pasha (died 1602) was an Ottoman officer, governor and vizier.

-He was the son of the Ottoman statesman Sokullu Mehmet Pasha.
+He was the eldest son of the Ottoman statesman of Serb ethnicity Sokullu Mehmet Pasha.
+Together with his brother Kurd Bey, he participated to the Siege of Szigetvár (1566) as an officer under the command of his father Sokullu Mehmet Pasha.

 On 9 November 1571, he was appointed as the sanjak-bey of the Bosnia Eyalet.
 On 22 February 1572, he was appointed the beylerbey (governor) of Aleppo.
 On 31 January 1573, he became the governor of the Diyarbekir Eyalet, where he worked on providing oarsmen for the navy that was bound for Tunis and ammunition for a planned conquest of Bahrain, collection of tariffs and the elimination of the tribes that lived as brigands.
 He held this office until he was replaced by Özdemiroğlu Osman Pasha on 2 June 1576.
 It is not clear whether he ever became the governor of Erzurum.

 He was the governor of the Damascus Eyalet in 1577.
 He was tasked with the defense of Erzurum in the Ottoman-Safavid War in 1578, but this mission was cancelled as the defense of Damascus was considered more important.
 He waited in Damascus until troops arrived from Egypt and moved to Erzurum, where the army gathered, in March 1579.
 He undertook the construction of one of the bastions of the fortifications while he was in Kars.
 He then led a mission with the governors of Tbilisi and Diyarbekir to relieve Tbilisi of its shortage of supplies and food under the siege.
 He succeeded in this mission and returned to Damascus.